Manoj2087/guardduty-automated-event-response/README.md

 ## 4. Expected result

 #### GuardDuty
-Expect to see several findings( could take upto 15 mins )
+Expect to see several findings (could take up to 15 mins )

 #### Cloudwatch Event
 The Cloudwatch event rule will trigger the SNS Notifcation and Lambda function